-You may find the Student Honor Code and read more about student rights and responsibilities concerning academic honesty at the link www.dso.ufl.edu/sccr/.
+You may find the Student Honor Code and read more about student rights and responsibilities concerning academic honesty here.

-In addition, we remind you that lecture videos are the property of the University/faculty member and may not be used for any commercial purpose.
-Students found to be in violation may be subject to discipline under the Student Conduct Code.
+In addition, we remind you that lecture videos are the property of the University/faculty member and may not be used for any commercial purposes.
+Students found to be in violation may be subject to discipline under the Students Conduct Code.